Spectropolarimetry of SN 2023ixf reveals both circumstellar material and helium core to be aspherical: Comparison with other SNe

 \section{Comparison with other SNe}

 We compare the polarization behavior of SN~2023ixf with other Type II SNe in \autoref{fig:pol_comp} and \autoref{fig:esn_comp}.
-In \autoref{fig:pol_comp}, we compare the polarization evolution of SN~2023ixf from this work as well as values reported in \citet{Vasylyev_2023} along with SN~2004dj \citep{Leonard_2006} and SN~2012aw \citep{Dessart_2021}.
+In \autoref{fig:pol_comp}, we compare the polarization evolution of SN~2023ixf from this work as well as values reported in \citet{Vasylyev_2023} and \citet{Singh_2024_23ixfPol} along with SN~2004dj \citep{Leonard_2006}, SN~2012aw \citep{Dessart_2021}, and SN~2013ej \citep{Nagao_2021}.
 In this figure, the phases are days since the fall from the plateau or $T_{pt}$ as described in \citet{Valenti_2016}.
-We chose to present these two SNe because both of them show a rise in polarization when they fall from the plateau.
+We chose to present these three because they show a rise in polarization when they fall from the plateau.
 For both SN~2004dj and SN~2012aw, there are no polarization observations during the very early phase when the brightness is increasing.
 Thus, we cannot assess whether these SNe showed an initial polarization peak similar to SN~2023ixf.
+However, for SN~2013ej \citet{Nagao_2021} contribute the early polarization detection to CSM interaction.

 During the plateau phase, the observed polarization behavior of SN~2023ixf and SN~2004dj is similar and very close to no intrinsic polarization.
-However, SN~2012aw behaves differently with polarization increasing with time and reaching the peak when the light curve falls from the plateau.
-We note that we do not have data between +31.57 days and +73.19 days, hence the behavior of SN~2023ixf could be similar to SN~2012aw.
+However, SN~2012aw and SN~2013ej behave differently with polarization increasing with time and reaching the peak when the light curve falls from the plateau.
+We note that we do not have data between +31.57 days and +73.19 days, hence the behavior of SN~2023ixf could be similar to SN~2012aw and SN~2013ej.

 \citet{Nagao_2023} examined 15 different Type II SNe and grouped them into 3 different categories based on polarization values during the photospheric phase. \citet{Nagao_2023} compares various properties of the SNe in their sample with the characteristic property of the continuum polarization which is calculated by normalizing the time of the polarization rise to the length of the photospheric phase ($t_\mathrm{pol} = T(\mathrm{polarization~rise})/T(\mathrm{photospheric~phase}) = 0.52$). \citet{Nagao_2023} found a clear correlation between the timing of the polarization rise and the explosion energy, indicating that the explosion asphericity is proportional to the explosion energy.
 SN~2023ixf falls into the Group 1 category comprised of SNe which also show a low polarization level at the photospheric phase and an increase in the value during the transitional phase from the photospheric to the tail.
 According to these criteria, SNe 2008bk, 2007aa, 2006ov, and 2004dj fall in the same category in their sample.
 However, SN~2012aw falls in Group 2 in \cite{Nagao_2023}, where the polarization increases during the photospheric phase, indicating that the SNe has an aspherical structure in general and not just the helium core.
 We have presented the relation of explosion energy of SN with respect to $t_{pol}$ in \autoref{fig:esn_comp}, where the red points are from the sample of \citet{Nagao_2023} and the black point is SN~2023ixf.
 We use an explosion energy of $1.5 \times 10^{51}$ erg, the midpoint of the range from \citet{Singh_2024_23ixfPol}, for SN~2023ixf and find behavior consistent with respect to the sample.